MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/nesting.md

 A few months ago, we announced an early preview of Hyper-V Nested Virtualization with build 10565.
 We were thrilled to see the excitement that this feature generated, and are happy to share an update with Windows Insiders.

 ###A new VM version required for nested virtualization
-Starting with build 14361, version 8.0 is required for VM’s with nested virtualization enabled.
-This will require a version update for VM’s with nested enabled that were created on older hosts.
+Starting with build 14361, version 8.0 is required for VMs with nested virtualization enabled.
+This will require a version update for VMs with nested enabled that were created on older hosts.

 ####Update VM version
 To continue using nested virtualization, you need to update the VM version to 8.0.
 This means saved state must be removed and the VM needs to be shut down.
 The following PowerShell cmdlet will update the VM version: